conradborchers/civis/outline.md

 B4
 Wrapping up - Next Steps

-# A1 Communication and society as a System?
+# A1 Communication and society as a System

 We start our seminar off with important theoretical frameworks and questions that will guide our inquiry.
 What do we mean when we talk about "society" as a system?
 How can actors and communication inside of systems be conceptualized and analyzed?
 What cultural and interpersonal norms play a role in communication between systems?
 Informed by an interdisciplinary theory-framework participants will receive an interactive and brief introduction into systems and communication theory and relate these concepts to their own day-to-day experience.